dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/cloud-build-and-view-your-docs.md

 4. Click **Save**.
 Proceed to [configure project documentation](#configure-project-documentation) so your project generates the documentation when this job runs.

 You can also add `dbt docs generate` to the list of commands in the job run steps.
 However, you can expect different outcomes and behaviors when you configure a job using the **Generate docs on run** selection, compared to when you add the command to the run steps.

-Review the outcomes below:
+Review the different options and outcomes below:

 <!-- tabs for runs teps and command -->
 <Tabs>